nkwiecienn/BasketSplitter/README.md

 <h4>3.
 ReadJson.java </h4>

-Handles the input for reading the configuration and baskets Json files (the second one used only for testing).
+Handles the input for reading the configuration and baskets Json files (the second one used just for testing).

 <h3>Testing</h3>